 iPhone 14 vs. iPhone 13: Processor and RAM

-In terms of battery, you’re going to get longer battery life out of iPhone 14.
-It delivers up to 20 hours of video playback, and up to 80 hours of audio playback. iPhone 13 provides up to 19 hours of video playback and up to 75 hours of audio playback.
-Both iPhones support wireless and fast-charging.
+Battery wise, you're going to get more juice out of the iPhone 14.
+It will give you up to 20 hours of video playback, up to 80 hours of audio playback, and loads of standby time.
+The iPhone 13 on the other hand only dishes out 19 hours of video playback and 75 hours of audio playback.
+Such a difference.

 iPhone 14 vs. iPhone 13: Which should you buy?